ADVANCED TOPICS IN DECISION ANALYTIC MODELING

 Course Level: Advanced

 Background: Decision analytic models are commonly used in medical decision making.
-The choice of modeling technique—cohort- versus individual-level (microsimulation, discrete-event simulation and agent-based modeling), static versus dynamic, and continuous- versus discrete-time—can influence the results.
+The choice of modeling techniqueŚcohort versus individual-level (microsimulation, discrete-event simulation and agent-based modeling), static versus dynamic, and continuous- versus discrete-timeŚcan influence the results.
 In addition, incorrect modeling assumptions can also provide misleading outcomes.
-We will highlight a few typical mistakes that can lead to biases in the outcomes of interest, and provide advanced methods to avoid such mistakes, which could be unavoidable with commonly used software.
+This course will review different types of decision analytic models.
+We will then highlight a few typical mistakes that can lead to biases in the outcomes of interest and provide advanced methods to avoid such mistakes, which could be unavoidable with commonly used software.

 Format Requirements: The course will include a combination of didactic lectures, discussions and hands-on exercises.
-This course is designed for those with basic understanding of decision analytic modeling (e.g., comfortable with introductory modeling courses offered at SMDM) and interested in building relatively complex models.
-Basic understanding of calculus and statistics is helpful but is not required.
-It is recommended that participants bring a computer.
+This course is designed for those with basic understanding of decision analytic modeling (e.g. comfortable with introductory modeling courses offered at SMDM) and interested in building relatively complex models.
+It is recommended that participants bring a Windows based computer.

 Since in most biological and healthcare systems state transitions can occur at any time, use of DTMM instead of CTMM can result in biased outcomes.
 Using a series of examples, we illustrate the formulation and numerical simulation of DTMM and CTMM, and examine the differences between the two approaches.

-4. Probabilistic sensitivity analysis (PSA): Learn different sampling techniques (e.g. Latin Hypercube) to efficiently perform PSA in individual-level models, which can be computationally challenging and impractical with the commonly used Monte Carlo sampling.
+Learn different sampling techniques (e.g. Latin Hypercube) to efficiently perform PSA in individual-level models, which can be computationally challenging and impractical with a commonly used Monte Carlo sampling.

 Jagpreet Chhatwal, PhD